Summer Getaways in the City

 Not too far from Coney Island lies the Rockaways, another barrier island similar to Coney Island.
 By definition, these are temporary, shifting islands formed by ocean currents and act as a line of defense against storms.
 That did not stop the many people who turned a narrow spit of sand into colonies of summer homes.
 Summer bungalows are exactly what they sound like —homes whose key feature is proximity to the ocean and sand, not to mention the close-knit community that forms.
 They’re typically small, one story high, with a slab on grade foundation.
 They were not intended for withstanding strong wind, heavy rainstorms, or even the harsh northeast winters.
 Most bungalows were low to no frills and not fully winterized.
 Homeowners decided for themselves if they wanted to become year-round residents.

-In its heyday, the Far Rockaways were home to almost 7,000 bungalows (remove the apostrophe after bungalows), far outpacing other bungalow colonies in nearby Sheepshead Bay and Brighton Beach.
+In its heyday, the Far Rockaways were home to almost 7,000 bungalows, far outpacing other bungalow colonies in nearby Sheepshead Bay and Brighton Beach.
 If built today, these bungalows would not meet current building code — the lot sizes are usually too small for sufficient light and air, nor would it meet fire code due to the density of these homes.
 They certainly fall below the newly established flood plains, which residents were painfully reminded of during Hurricane/Superstorm Sandy.

 Generations of New Yorkers have always been getting away from the city for a bit of fresh air, sand, and surf.
 Where will you be getting away to this summer?